backbone-paginator/backbone.paginator/README.rst

 -------------

 ``Backbone.PageableCollection`` is 100% compatible with ``Backbone.Collection``
-'s interface, so of course you can bootstrap the models and supply a comparator to the constructor too:
+'s interface, so you can bootstrap the models and supply a comparator to the constructor just like you are used to:

 .. code-block:: javascript

   // Bootstrap with just 1 page of data for server-mode, or all the pages for
   // client-mode.
   var books = new Books([
     { name: "A Tale of Two Cities" },
     { name: "Lord of the Rings" },
     // ...
   ], {
     // Paginate and sort on the client side, default is `server`.
     mode: "client",
     // This will maintain the current page in the order the comparator defined
     // on the client-side, regardless of modes.
     comparator: function (model) { return model.get("name"); }
-      }
-  );
+  });

 Pagination